esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 There are several websites that can help you choose a license:

-- [choosealicense.com](choosealicense.com): helps to choose an open-source license
+- [choosealicense.com](https://choosealicense.com/): helps to choose an open-source license.
-- [tldrlegal.com](tldrlegal.com): summarizes what is allowed and not allowed under a given license
+- [tldrlegal.com](https://tldrlegal.com/): summarizes what is allowed and not allowed under a given license.

 > ## Choosing a license for a project at the university
 >